ONSdigital/go-ns/README.md

 The following library changes have been made as part of deprecating this repo:

 * The `rhttp` client has been removed and should no longer be used.
-Any usage of `rhttp` should be replaced by `rchttp`.
+Any usage of `rhttp` should be replaced by [dp-net/http](https://github.com/ONSdigital/dp-net).
-* The `rchttp` client has been moved to a new repo [dp-rchttp](https://github.com/ONSdigital/dp-rchttp).
+* The `rchttp` client has been moved to a new repo [dp-net/http](https://github.com/ONSdigital/dp-net).
 All imports should be updated accordingly.
 * The API clients have been moved to a new repo [dp-api-clients-go](https://github.com/ONSdigital/dp-api-clients-go/).
 All imports should be updated accordingly.
 * The `healthcheck` library has been moved to a new repo [dp-healthcheck](https://github.com/ONSdigital/dp-healthcheck) and updated inline with the [latest spec](https://github.com/ONSdigital/dp/blob/master/standards/HEALTH_CHECK_SPECIFICATION.md).
 All apps should be updated to use the new health check implementation.
 * The `healthcheck` client has been reimplemented inline with the [latest spec](https://github.com/ONSdigital/dp/blob/master/standards/HEALTH_CHECK_SPECIFICATION.md) in [dp-api-clients-go/health](https://github.com/ONSdigital/dp-api-clients-go/tree/master/health).
 All clients in `dp-api-clients-go` have been updated to use this new library so all apps should be updated to use these new clients.